zeebe-io/zeebe-chaos/chaos-days/blog/2023-04-06-gateway-termination/index.md

 Today [Nicolas](https://github.com/npepinpe) joined me on the chaos day :tada:

-**TL;DR;** We were able to show that the workers can reconnect after a gateway is shutdown :white_check_mark:
+**TL;DR;** We were able to show that the workers (clients) can reconnect after a gateway is shutdown :white_check_mark:
-Furthermore, we have discovered a potential performance issue on lower load, which impacts process execution latency.
+Furthermore, we have discovered a potential performance issue on lower load, which impacts process execution latency ([zeebe#12311](https://github.com/camunda/zeebe/issues/12311)).

 <!--truncate-->